pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 It might seem like we've just done a lot of work for no real benefit, but we're about to see why writing this loop is so useful.

+(There are other kinds of loops in Python.
+We've picked the `while` loop for this tutorial.)

 ## Add a third question